Cognigy/Documentation/docs/en/docs/ai/handover-providers/ringcentralengage-handover.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.58.0-blue.svg)]({{config.site_url}})

 The Get Queue Update setting enables queue updates to be injected into the flow as events.
 This allows you to react to queue updates in your flow.

+Queue updates from RCE are seen at `input.data.handover`.